Full description of Benjamin-Feir instability for generalized Korteweg-de Vries equations: Introduction

 The first, fundamental step to understand modulational instability is to study the spectrum of the linear operator obtained linearizing \eqref{eq} at a traveling wave solution: in case it intersects the positive real plane, the traveling wave is called linearly modulationally unstable.
 Then, at least for equation \eqref{eq}, the general theory developed by Jin-Liao-Lin in \cite{JLL} can be used to upgrade the linear instability to a nonlinear one.

 Linear modulational instability for equation \eqref{eq} has been studied both for small amplitudes waves \cite{johnson2013stability, hur2014modulational, hur2015modulational, pava2017stability, HP} and even large amplitudes ones in case of KdV \cite{HK, BJ, BHJ} (corresponding to $\fm(\xi) = \xi^2$).
-All these works prove the existence of unstable spectrum near the origin.
+All these works investigate the existence of unstable spectrum locally around the origin, in order to eventually determine the linear modulational instability of these systems.
+In \cite{BD}, the presence of unstable spectrum is investigated, in the entirety of the complex plane.
+Leveraging the integrable structure of the KdV equation, the authors demonstrate the complete linear modulational stability of the equation.
+This method has moreover proven effective in determining both nonlinear and orbital modulational stability for the KdV equation.
+The integrable structure of the KdV equation has also been exploited in \cite{DK}, to prove the nonlinear orbital stability of the cnoidal periodic traveling waves of the KdV equation.

 The goal of the present paper, following the approach recently developed by Berti-Maspero-Ventura \cite{BMV1, BMV2, BMV3}, is to completely characterize the spectrum near the origin of the complex plane of the operator obtained linearizing \eqref{eq} at small amplitude traveling waves.
 We prove that, provided the symbol $\fm(\xi)$ fulfills certain explicit and mild non-degeneracy conditions (see \eqref{tedet}--\eqref{formulaewb}), such spectrum is either purely imaginary or it possesses unstable spectral branches outside the imaginary axis depicting {\em always} a complete figure “8”.
 This dichotomy is determined by the sign of a certain coefficient, see \eqref{eWB}, depending only on few values of $\fm(\xi)$ and its derivatives.